 Most of the studies done featuring pterion have been about the percentages of the types of pterion in crania of differing populations (Saxena, S., Jain, S., & Chowdhary 1988, Natekar, DeSouza, & Natekar 2011, Chaijaroonkhanarak et al. 2017, Kalthur et al. 2017, Rathnakar et al. 2019, Develi, and Mehtiyev 2020).
 This is mainly because of the surgical aspects, and because the epipteric types, though not as common, can confuse surgeons because they look like fractures (Kalthur et al. 2017).
 The most common type has been the Spheno-Parietal, or H shape.
 A few other studies have tried to measure pterion with some focusing on bilateral symmetry of the types (Kalthur et al. 2017, Rafi, Sayeed, & Anwar 2020), and others focusing on the distance between the anterior point Krotaphion and the posterior point called Sphenion for sex and ancestry determination (Jellinghaus et al. 2020).
 Other studies focusing on analyzing the Krotaphion-Sphenion distance are rare.

 Pterion is an important region on the cranium because it is used for neurosurgery, and because it is outside of Broca’s area in the brain.
 It has been studied for a long time, but the studies have focused on the types of pterion, as that is what it has been used for.
 Not very many studies have looked to measure pterion through the Krotaphion-Sphenion distance.
 The Jellinghaus et al. (2020) study found a left bias in both males and females in their study, but that was not the main focus.
-The aim of this study will be to see if that bias is found in another population, as it might reflect the asymmetry of Broca’s area in the cranium.
+The aim of this study will be to test the hypothesis that there is a left bias.